 4. Alternative Options: Measuring cylinders and beakers are more reliable for accurate measurements.
 Measuring cylinders have a uniform diameter throughout their length, allowing for precise volume measurements at any point.
 Beakers, on the other hand, have a wider mouth and are easier to pour liquids into, making them suitable for general measurements and mixing solutions.

 In my personal experience, I have found the limitations of Erlenmeyer flasks when it comes to precise measurements.
-As a sommelier, I rely on precise volume measurements when mixing or measuring for tasting.
+As a sommelier, I rely on precise volume measurements when mixing cocktails or measuring wine for tasting.
 In these situations, using a measuring cylinder or a beaker ensures the accuracy I need for creating the perfect blend or serving the correct amount of wine.

 To summarize, while an Erlenmeyer flask may be convenient for some applications, its tapered shape and approximate volume markings make it unsuitable for accurate measurements.
 When precision is crucial, it is better to rely on instruments like measuring cylinders and beakers that offer more reliable and consistent results.